 Our executive compensation program is tied to our financial and operational performance.
-The graphs below illustrate the predominance of atrisk and performance-based components of our fiscal 2021 compensation program for our Chief Executive Officer and other named executive officers.
+The graphs below illustrate the predominance of at-risk and performance-based components of our fiscal 2022 compensation program for our Chief Executive Officer and other named executive officers.

-(1) Graph reflects Mr. Arora's target base salary of \$1 million, a significant portion of which he elected to forego to help fund our efforts to support colleagues and communities impacted by the COVID-19 pandemic.
+$^{(1)}$ Graph reflects Mr. Arora's target base salary of \$1 million, a significant portion of which he elected to forgo.